surrealdb/surrealdb.py/README.md

 from surrealdb import AsyncSurreal

 async def main():
-    # Create a file-based database (can use "file://", "surrealkv://", or "surrealkv+versioned://")
     async with AsyncSurreal("file://mydb") as db:
         await db.use("test", "test")
         await db.signin({"username": "root", "password": "root"})